 We must also consider the physical challenge on our dog's body when choosing exercises.
-An example of this is a dog that can swim for 20-minutes without becoming sore versus being able to casually walk on a sidewalk for an hour or more.
+An example of this is a dog that limps after chasing a ball for five minutes versus being able to walk for an hour or more.
 Why does that happen?
-It's because swimming is comparatively harder on the body than walking.
+It's because playing fetch is comparatively harder on the body than walking.
 Here are a few more examples:

 Paying close attention to duration, types and frequency of exercise will help you decrease the repetitive nature of pain flare-ups and remissions that can temporarily sideline your pup's ability be active.
 Following this method will help you minimize exercise-induced inflammatory response, giving you the ability to be more effective at controlling pain.
 Hooray, YOU!